glic3rinu/passlib/docs/lib/passlib.hash.oracle11.rst

 Deviations
 ==========
-PassLib's implementation of the Oracle11g hash may deviate from the official implementation in unknown ways, as there is no official documentation.
+Passlib's implementation of the Oracle11g hash may deviate from the official implementation in unknown ways, as there is no official documentation.
 There is only one known issue: